We have several reasons to use Gmail as the main communication method. It’s fast, easy to use and far than any other mail service.

-In the same way, you will get mails with subject “Prize won $5,00,000” or similar one.
-Google will divert such mails to spam folder automatically.
+In the same way, you will get emails with subject “Prize won $5,00,000” or a similar one.
+Google will divert such emails to spam folder automatically.
 However, never respond to spammers or share your personal info with them.
-Immediately inform Google about suspicious mails by clicking on the spam button.
+Immediately inform Google about suspicious emails by clicking on the spam button.

 11) Never Share Your Password

 Don’t share your password with others even though how much closer they are.
 Probably they may copy your backup codes or security question and can be used to access your account at a later time.

 It’s better to avoid free WiFi zones to log in to Gmail account.
 They may not be enough secure to prevent hackers and there is a chance to steal your information by intruders.